Colin Campbell Cooper

 Colin Campbell Cooper, Jr. (March 8, 1856 – November 6, 1937) was an American impressionist painter of architectural paintings, especially of skyscrapers in New York City, Philadelphia, and Chicago.
-An avid traveler, he was also known for his paintings of European and Asian landmarks, as well as natural landscapes, portraits, florals, and interiors.
-In addition to being a painter, he was also a teacher and writer.
-His first wife, Emma Lampert Cooper, was also a highly regarded painter.
+An avid traveler, he created many paintings of European and Asian landmarks, as well as natural landscapes, portraits, florals, and interiors.

+He studied painting at the Pennsylvania Academy of the Fine Arts under Thomas Eakins and at the Académie Julian, the Académie Delécluse and the Académie Vitti.
+He was elected a member of the National Academy of Design in 1912 and won the gold medal for oil painting and silver medal for watercolor painting at the Panama-Pacific International Exposition in 1915.
+He taught art at Drexel University and served as Dean of painting at the Santa Barbara Community School of Arts.
+In the 1920s, he turned to writing and wrote plays and his autobiography In These Old Days.
+He initiated the efforts to create the Santa Barbara Museum of Art.
+His first wife, Emma Lampert Cooper, was also a painter.

 Early life and education

 Cooper was born in Philadelphia, Pennsylvania, on March 8, 1856, into a well-to-do family of English-Irish heritage.
 He had four older and four younger siblings.
 His mother, Emily Williams Cooper, whose ancestor emigrated to the U.S. from Weymouth, England, was an amateur painter in watercolors.
 His father, Dr. Colin Campbell Cooper, whose grandfather came from Derry, Ireland, was a surgeon and a lawyer with a great appreciation for the arts.
 Young Colin had been inspired by the art which he discovered when he attended the Philadelphia Exposition of 1876.
-Both of his parents were highly supportive of his ambitions, encouraging him to become an artist.
+Both of his parents were highly supportive of his ambitions and encouraged him to become an artist.

-In 1879, Cooper enrolled in the Pennsylvania Academy of the Fine Arts in Philadelphia, studying art under famed controversial realist painter Thomas Eakins for three years.
-In 1886, he embarked on the first of his many travels to foreign lands, visiting the Netherlands, Belgium, and Brittany.
+In 1879, Cooper enrolled in the Pennsylvania Academy of the Fine Arts in Philadelphia and studied art under Thomas Eakins for three years.
+In 1886, he traveled to the Netherlands, Belgium, and Brittany.
 Afterwards, his art education resumed at the Académie Julian in Paris from 1886 to 1890, with Henri Lucien Doucet, William-Adolphe Bouguereau, and Jules Joseph Lefebvre.
 He also studied at Académie Delécluse and Académie Vitti.
 His work of this period consisted mostly of landscapes painted in a Barbizon manner.
 He traveled extensively throughout his life, sketching and painting scenes of Europe, Asia, and the United States in watercolors and oils.